khomsn/device_samsung_lt033g/README.md

-SM-P601 device repo for LineageOS.
+SM-P601 device repo for AICP.